 - 1. How was enforcement/compliance of management considered in the design of this site proposal? - a.
 In comparison to current site management, what changes would be necessary to enforce the proposed management measures?
 This may include the addition or removal of infrastructure, personnel, etc. - b.
 Some designations incorporate larger financial or programmatic support.
 Please identify any entities or funding sources that may be available to support this proposal.
 This information is not required for a proposal to be accepted, but review bodies would like to be informed of any support that is already in place or expected for the site. - 2.
-What regulations and enforcement would be necessary to implement this change in management? - a.
-Individual site management must include a clear justification for all proposed regulations for commercial, recreational, scientific research and educational harvest.
-If a Marine Conservation Area is being proposed, a change from the management status quo must be included along with clearly describing how these management changes help achieve the site-specific goal(s).
-If the proposed regulations deviate from the management prescriptions outlined in Table 1 for Marine Research Areas or Marine Gardens, please explain why this is necessary to achieve your site goals. - b.
+What regulations and enforcement would be necessary to implement this change in management? - Individual site management must include a clear justification for all proposed regulations for commercial, recreational, scientific research and educational harvest.
+If a Marine Conservation Area is being proposed, a change from the management status quo for fish, invertebrate, and/or marine aquatic vegetation harvest must be included.
+If the proposed regulations deviate from the management prescriptions outlined in Table 1 for Marine Research Areas or Marine Gardens, please explain why this is necessary to achieve your site goals.

+b.
 Which state/federal agencies would be impacted by this change in site management?